Progress report for FNC21-1261

 Florists have many options when it comes to sourcing stems; the industry is dominated by product that is shipped internationally.
 Michigan’s cut flower season is short, and our crop selection limited.
 Growers are always looking for new varieties to catch the attention of fickle buyers.

 Florists already know that locally-grown product has the advantage of being fresher than stems that are dry-shipped.
 This project will cultivate another reputation that locally-grown flowers are more unique than other wholesale flowers.
 Florists value new and unique stems that are also sturdy and reliable to integrate into their designs.
 Native perennial cut flower crops can offer just those kinds of unique stems.

-- To produce a list of nativeplants that have value in the wholesale floral industry.
-The list as well and our production methods will be shared with other flower growers via 2 Field Days, a workshop and conference presentation.
+- To produce a list of native plants that have value in the wholesale floral industry.
+The list as well as our production methods will be shared with other flower growers via 2 Field Days, a workshop and conference presentation.

 - To promote these plants within the floral industry via a mini-marketing campaign.
 We will share marketing materials with our regional florists and distributors via an industry event held at the end of the project timeline.
 The materials and event will aim to educate florists about these native crops and other perennial crops, how to use them, and what their seasonal availability is.

 Asclepias “Ice Ballet”

 Bed prep in spring 2021.
 All plants were planted into landscape fabric with burned holes.
 For rhizomatous plants, plastic will be burned/cut wider as plant growth expands over time.
 Plugs were purchased in early may 2021 from nurseries and planted to various locations on the farm, depending on plant needs.
 Due to late ordering (orders placed February 2021, right after SARE grant decision) many species were unavailable as plugs for May planting.
 Planting occurred May-September 2021.
 One species, polygonatum was not available in '21 and will be planted out April 2022.